hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

 **Poser Frames** is JavaScript for Photoshop that adds fake negative borders, traced from real negatives.
-It works with images in 3:2, 4:3, 6:7, 4:5 and 1:1 format, with a minimum short side of 1500px.
+It works with images in 3:2, 4:3, 6:7, 4:5 and 1:1 format, with a minimum short side of 1500 px.
 The script automatically chooses a border style depending on the aspect ratio of your image.
 For some formats, you have a choice between different scanner mask styles.

 ## Installing and running Poser Frames